Azure/sql-action/README.md

 ### Authentication

 The v1.x version of sql-action supports SQL authentication only in the connection string.

-The `server-name` action YAML key is optional and is only available to provide backward compatibility.
-It is strongly recommended to put the server name in the connection string as displayed in the examples.
-The connection string uses this template: `Server=<servername>; User ID=<user_id>; Password=<password>; Initial Catalog=<database>`.
-In case the server name is put both in the `server-name` and in the `connection-string`, the server name used will be the one specified in the `server-name` YAML key.
+Starting in v2, AAD Password, AAD Service Principal, and AAD Default authentications are also supported.

 ### Environments

 sql-action is supported on both Windows and Linux environments.
 The [default images](https://github.com/actions/virtual-environments) include the prerequisites:

-- sqlcmd
 - sqlpackage (for sqlproj or dacpac deployment)
 - dotnet (for sqlproj build)